All students in Shells - Third Year study History. The subject is a popular option choice at GCSE and at A level.

 The department aims to develop a passion for history in all its students.
 Pupils are encouraged to think critically, to challenge traditional interpretations and to develop their own arguments about the past.
 Learning about past cultures and societies helps pupils to understand issues from more than one point of view and to develop toleration and compassion towards those who have different experiences from their own.
 History also helps our students to place current affairs in their historical context so they gain a greater understanding of the world around them.

 Each year several students opt to study History at university, whilst others choose subjects such as Law, Politics, Economics and English.
 History provides a breadth of study to those intending to do science and History A-level students have also gone on to study science degrees including Medicine and Engineering.

 The Junior History Society meets every week.
 Shell students visit Warwick Castle in the Summer Term.
-GCSE students have the opportunity to visit Berlin, and the Department has organised two successful trips to Russia.
+Second Year visit the Black County Museum.
+GCSE students have the opportunity to visit Berlin.
+The Sixth Form have visited the Portsmouth Historic Dockyard to see the Mary Rose and HMS Victory, and the Department has organised three successful trips to Russia.

 The teachers really care about you and they just want the best for you and your future.